-Americans involved in rental car accidents must understand their legal rights.
-Many wonder if they should have bought extra rental car insurance, and others may wonder how to report the accident.
-Jim Adler & Associates has the answers.
+Texans involved in rental car accidents must understand their legal rights.
+Many might wonder if they should have purchased extra rental car insurance, and others may not know how to report the accident.

-In truth, having an accident in a rental car is very similar to having an accident in your own car, in terms of insurance and traffic laws.
-If you were injured in a rental car, you should be as eligible for payments for your injury costs as if you’d been in your own vehicle.
+In terms of insurance and traffic laws, having an accident in a rental car is very similar to having an accident in your own car.
+If you were injured in a rental car, you should be as eligible for payments for your injury costs the same as if you had been in your own car.

-Is extra rental car insurance needed for the time you are driving a rented car?
-Perhaps not.
-Depending on the nature of the crash, you should be covered by your own personal car insurance or the other driver’s insurance.
+It’s not always necessary to purchase rental car insurance.
+Depending on the nature of the crash, you should be covered by your own personal car insurance or the other driver’s insurance (if you were not at fault).
 In fact, the National Association of Insurance Commissioners says personal auto insurance usually covers claims for rental car accidents.

 Yet the NAIC also reports that 62% of consumers don’t think their own personal auto insurance automatically covers rental car accidents.
 As a result, 20% of car renters always pay for extra insurance, and another 20% occasionally pay for it, even though in most cases they didn’t need it.

 Before you rent a car, ask your own car’s insurer if your personal insurance covers accidents while you’re driving a rental car.
 If you have collision coverage, that should pay for damages in crashes involving other vehicles, such as rental cars.

 Also check with your credit card company, since some provide insurance for driving rental cars when you use their credit card for renting the car.
 According to CardHub.com, credit card companies offering this coverage include Visa, MasterCard, American Express and Discover.
 CardHub gave American Express its highest rating for this service and Visa its lowest.